-Absences Policy: Four undocumented absences in this 10 week class shall result in a 10% reduction in the term grade for material nonparticipation.
-Eight undocumented absences in this 10 week class shall result in an automatic course grade of "F" for material nonparticipation.
-Two "Tardy Events" equal one Absence.
-(Tardy definition: delayed beyond the expected or proper time: late).
+Absences Policy: Eight undocumented absences in an 11 week class; or four undocumented absences in a 5 week class shall result in an automatic course grade of "F" for material nonparticipation.

 Only absences covered through the Center for Accessibility Resources documentation, or DOCUMENTED emergency absences (for yourself only) will be excused.
 Job conflicts, inclement weather, oversleeping, car trouble, travel delays, traffic jams, traffic citations, child care issues, and other minor life events are not considered emergencies.